Telecommunications Outage Reporting

 Initial Reports

-Initial reports should be made, ideally no later than one hour after the outage is first recognized by the provider, to a designated Department staff member via a "live" telephone conversation at the numbers below.
-Voice Mail or email should not be used for initial outage reports.
+Initial reports should be made, ideally no later than one hour after the outage is first recognized by the provider, to a Department staff member via a "live" telephone conversation at the number below.
+Voice Mail or email should not be used for initial outage reports unless DPS is unreachable via multiple attempts.
+A follow-up email should immediately be sent to the mailbox listed at the bottom of this page after the initial live phone call is made.
 Staff may make informal arrangements with certain service providers for subsequent electronic transmittal reports.
 However, even in these instances personal contact with Department staff is necessary for initial reporting of a major service outage.

-When first reporting a major outage, service providers should be prepared to provide baseline critical information, such as:
+When first reporting a major outage, service providers should be prepared to provide baseline critical information using the provided outage reporting template.
+A completed copy of this template should be forwarded along with the email after the initial live phone call.

 If some critical information is not known at the time of the initial report, service providers should supply their best estimates.